What is the Tasmanian Planning Scheme?

 - Allow an application to be made to bring an existing but unconforming use of land into conformity, or greater conformity, with the scheme.

-A planning scheme may also apply, adopt or incorporate any document that relates to the use, development or protection of land.
+A planning scheme may also apply, adopt or incorporate any document about the use, development or protection of land.
 For example, a local government might prepare a structure plan for a settlement in their area.
 This would be read as part of the planning scheme.